Canon 1Ds Mark II vs 60D

 One difference between the cameras concerns the presence of an on-board flash.
 The 60D has one, while the 1Ds Mark II does not.
 While the built-in flash of the 60D is not very powerful, it can at times be useful as a fill-in light.The 60D has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1Ds Mark II does not have a selfie-screen.

-The 1Ds Mark II writes its imaging data to Compact Flash cards, while the 60D uses SDXC cards.
+The 1Ds Mark II writes its imaging data to Compact Flash or SDHC cards, while the 60D uses SDXC cards.
+The 1Ds Mark II features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 60D only has one slot.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark II and Canon EOS 60D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.